Create Your Garden

 Tagetes (Marigold)

-Companion planting: Marigolds are famous for their ability to repel a variety of pests, including aphids, cabbage maggot, Colorado potato beetle, corn earworm, cucumber beetle, flea beetle, squash bug, mosquitoes, and even nematodes that can wreak havoc on plant roots.
-They are often planted as companions to vegetables and other garden plants to keep harmful insects at bay.
+Marigolds are famous companion plants, often used to help deter aphids, cabbage maggot, Colorado potato beetle, corn earworm, cucumber beetle, flea beetle, squash bug, mosquitoes, and even nematodes.
+They are excellent companions to vegetables.

 Marigold, French Marigold, African Marigold, Aztec Marigold, American Marigold, Big Marigold, American Saffron, Signet Marigold, Slender leaf Marigold, Striped Mexican Marigold